bookschool/org/div/notes/Physical Science/05 Chemical Reactions/05 Chemical Reactions.md

 During cellular respiration, oxygen in your body's cells reacts with glucose to produce the energy you need to power your body and stay alive.
-At the same time, the waste products of respiration—carbon dioxide and water—are delivered to your bloodstream.
+At the same time, the waste products of respirationâ€”carbon dioxide and waterâ€”are delivered to your bloodstream.
 The circulatory system returns most of these waste products to your lungs where they are exhaled.
 Your cells carry out this process 24 hours a day, seven days a week.
 However, some activities, like running, demand a lot of energy.
 Waste